African clawed frog: As pests

 African clawed frogs are voracious predators and easily adapt to many habitats.
 For this reason, they can easily become a harmful invasive species.
 They can travel short distances to other bodies of water, and some have even been documented to survive mild freezes.
 They have been shown to devastate native populations of frogs and other creatures by eating their young.

 In 2003, Xenopus laevis frogs were discovered in a pond at San Francisco's Golden Gate Park.
 Much debate now exists in the area on how to exterminate these creatures and keep them from spreading.
 It is unknown if these frogs entered the San Francisco ecosystem through intentional release or escape into the wild.
 San Francisco officials drained Lily Pond and fenced off the area to prevent the frogs from escaping to other ponds in the hopes they starve to death.

 Due to incidents in which these frogs were released and allowed to escape into the wild, African clawed frogs are illegal to own, transport or sell without a permit in the following US states: Arizona, California, Kentucky, Louisiana, New Jersey, North Carolina, Oregon, Vermont, Virginia, Hawaii, Nevada, and Washington state.
 However, it is legal to own Xenopus laevis in New Brunswick (Canada) and Ohio.

 Feral colonies of Xenopus laevis exist in South Wales, United Kingdom.
-In Yunnan, China there is a population of albino clawed frogs in Lake Kunming, along with another invasive: the American bullfrog.
-Because this population is albino, it suggests that the clawed frogs originated from the pet trade or a laboratory.
+In Yunnan, China, there is a population of albino clawed frogs in Lake Kunming, along with another invasive: the American bullfrog.
+Because this population is albino, it suggests that the clawed frogs originated in the pet trade or a laboratory.

 The African clawed frog may be an important vector and the initial source of Batrachochytrium dendrobatidis, a chytrid fungus that has been implicated in the drastic decline in amphibian populations in many parts of the world.
 Unlike in many other amphibian species (including the closely related western clawed frog) where this chytrid fungus causes the disease Chytridiomycosis, it does not appear to affect the African clawed frog, making it an effective carrier.

+Invasive

+The African clawed frog is considered invasive by the Centre of Invasive biology from Stellenbosh University with this species even going as far as predating on other species.
+There has even been a concerted effort to remove this species to ensure the survival of other indigenous species.